gazanas/EasySQL/README.md

 # Read Me

-EasySQL is a PHP API that allows users to perform simple SQL queries in a one liner code.
+EasySQL is a PHP SQL API/ORM that allows users to perform SQL queries in a one liner code.
 EasySQL uses prepared statements to avoid SQL injections.

 # Installation

-Prerequisites: SQL DBMS (mysql, sqlite etc), php, PDO module.
+Prerequisites: SQL DBMS (mysql, sqlite are supported), php, PDO module.

 To install EasySQL you need to install the modules needed from the directory where composer.json is, by executing: